Irrationality

+However, irrationality is not always viewed as a negative.
 Much subject matter in literature can be seen as an expression of human longing for the irrational.
 The Romantics valued irrationality over what they perceived as the sterile, calculating and emotionless philosophy which they thought to have been brought about by the Age of Enlightenment and the Industrial Revolution.
+Dada Surrealist art movements embraced irrationality as a means to "reject reason and logic".
+André Breton, for example, argued for a rejection of pure logic and reason which are seen as responsible for many contemporary social problems.